Stellavia/stellavia.github.io/Knowledge-Hub/AI/the-SQL-Injection-of-AI.md

 ---
 layout: default
-title: the SQL Injeciton of AI
+title: the SQL Injection of AI
 description: Learn about security challenges for AI systems and AI agents.

 ---